 Disclaimer: This profile is made available for general information purpose.
 The profile is accurate as of May 2020.
 You may visit the transit agency’s website or contact the transit agency’s contact person for the latest information

 AACOG is a political subdivision of the State of Texas, established under Chapter 391 of the Local Government Code as a voluntary association of local governments and organizations that serves its members through planning, information, and coordination activities.
 One of AACOG’s programs is Alamo Regional Transit (ART).
-ART is a Section 5311-funded Rural Transit District.
+ART is a Section 5311-funded Rural Transit District that also provides a limited amount of 5307-funded service in the San Antonio Urbanized Area (UZA).
 AACOG governs ART with a 35-member board of directors and created the Alamo Regional Transportation Steering Committee to make strategic decisions concerning regional transportation issues.

 ART’s demand-response service is available Monday through Friday from 7:00 a.m. to 6:00 p.m. and must be prescheduled by noon the day before service.
 Service is operated on a curb-to-curb basis.
 Although the service is open to the general public, when demand for service exceeds available capacity, priority is given to older adults, low-income families, people with disabilities, and veterans.
 Trip purposes served include those related to adult day care, nutrition, medical, shopping, work, and school.

 One-way fares for ART demand-response trips are based on pick-up and drop-off points and the number of county lines crossed: $2.00 within one town, $6.00 out of town within the same county, $8.00 crossing one county over, and $12.00 to two or more counties over.
 ART also provides human service transportation throughout its service area under contracts with Medicaid brokers.